piotrszymaniec/TIL/README.md

-# TIL
+# TIL (Today I Learned)
-Today I Learned

-List of small bits of informations that solved my common problems.
+Here you find a collection of recipes that solved my problems / explained meaning.

 Serves also as remote notepad, for frontend related knowledge.